Skip to main content

 Employment attorney in the Netherlands

-As an experienced employment lawyer in the Netherlands, I am able to advise clients on all aspects dismissal protection under Dutch law.
+As an experienced employment lawyer in the Netherlands, I am able to advise clients on all aspects of dismissal protection under Dutch law.
 I would be happy to discuss further details regarding this.

 Eva Jongepier - employment lawyer in the Netherlands